Ryan ST

-The Ryan STs were a series of two seat, low-wing monoplane aircraft built in the United States by the Ryan Aeronautical Company.
+The Ryan STs are a series of two seat, low-wing monoplane aircraft built in the United States by the Ryan Aeronautical Company.
 They were used as sport aircraft, as well as trainers by flying schools and the militaries of several countries.

 Design and development

 T. Claude Ryan was the founder of the Ryan Aeronautical Company, the second incarnation of a company with this name, and the fourth company with which he had been involved to bear his name (the first, Ryan Airlines, was the manufacturer of the Ryan NYP, more famously known as the Spirit of St. Louis).
 He began the development of the ST (for "Sport Trainer", and also known as S-T), the first design of the company, in 1933.

 The ST featured two open cockpits in tandem in a semi-monocoque metal fuselage of two main frames – one steel, the other half of steel and half of aluminium alloy (alclad) – to take the loads from the wing spars and six more alclad frames; and alclad skin.
 It had wings in three sections of hybrid construction; the center section integral with the fuselage had tubular steel spars, the front spar a simple tube with an external brace to the upper fuselage, and the rear spar in the form of a parallel chord truss.
 The two outer wing panels had wooden spars and alclad ribs, with diagonal rods bracing the wings internally.
 Alclad sheet was used to form the leading edges, and fabric covered the whole structure.
 When attached, the outer wings were braced with flying wires to the fixed conventional landing gear and landing wires to the upper fuselage.

+The fuselage only required eight bulkheads, and no longerons or stringers were required.
+According to Cassagneres, "The stressed skin, of heavy 18 and 20 gauge 24ST Alclad, was riveted to the drop-hammer formed dural bulkhead rings."
+The main fuselage bulkhead, "was of built-up welded sheet steel and carried the important spar fittings as well as attachment points for the diagonal wing bracing strut, the upper landing wires, and lower flying wires."
+Cassagneres goes on to state, "The wings were constructed of solid spruce spars, stamped aluminum alloy ribs, and steel compression members, and were fabric covered.
+Ailerons and flaps were steel and aluminum structure with fabric covering.
+All tail surfaces were constructed entirely of tubular aluminum alloy with stamped ribs, and fabric covered."